loner02/Pssst/README.md

 For TTS, only English language has been tested.
 And no spelling checks.

+Linux voices sound less natural than Windows voices, at least the free ones.
+And no viseme data.

 ## Known Issues

 Some SAPI5 voices do not allow multiple clients.
 So if a client is already using a particular voice or fails to properly disconnect, there will be no speech output for another client trying to use said voice.
 Microsoft voices (or 64-bit voices?) are apparently not affected by this issue.

 On multiple sentences, Microsoft voices sometimes skip sentences (due to asynchronous nature of speaking?).
 Older SAPI5 voices are not affected by this issue.

+On Linux, sometimes there's no speech output even though the command was sent to TTS engine successfully.
+Lost data??
+Need to flush the sockets/buffer??
+Wait until speak done??

 ## License